Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 So, where do you actually land projects?

-* **Upwork:** A quick search for terms like "Webflow developer” on Upwork, "Webflow developer jobs", "Webflow freelancer" or “Webflow landing page“ will bring up businesses looking to hire.
-These terms are increasingly getting searched as the demand for Webflow professionals is high.
+* **Freelance platforms like Upwork**: A quick search for terms like "Webflow developer” on Upwork, "Webflow developer jobs", "Webflow freelancer" or “Webflow landing page“ will bring up businesses looking to hire.

 * **Agencies:** Some creative or marketing agencies subcontract their Webflow contracts.

 * **Direct Clients:** You can pitch your own portfolio, marketing yourself to leads via LinkedIn, Twitter, or even Webflow's showcase.

 > **Pro-tip:** Always keep your portfolio sharp and updated while working on new projects.